felangel/bloc/README.md

 ## Bloc Interface

 **mapEventToState** is a method that **must be implemented** when a class extends `Bloc`.
-The function takes a single argument, event. `mapEventToState` is called whenever an event is `dispatched` by the presentation layer. `mapEventToState` must convert that event into a state and return the state in the form of a `Stream` so that it can be consumed by the presentation layer.
+The function takes two arguments: state and event. `mapEventToState` is called whenever an event is `dispatched` by the presentation layer. `mapEventToState` must convert that event, along with the current state, into a new state and return the new state in the form of a `Stream` which is consumed by the presentation layer.

 **dispatch** is a method that takes an `event` and triggers `mapEventToState`. `dispatch` may be called from the presentation layer or from within the Bloc (see examples) and notifies the Bloc of a new `event`.